Disclaimer: All views expressed on this blog post are my own and does not represent the views and opinions of my employer.

 A subreddit for discussion of everything PC gaming related.

-Why is it worth it to visit this subreddit?
-Easy.
-Game reviews!
-The members of this subreddit have zero tolerance when it comes to sugarcoating.
-If they have played a game and wanted to review it, they will say it how it is.
+Is this subreddit worth your time?
+Simple answer is YES!
+If you're interested in the latest games, reviews, and updates/patches then r/pcgaming is perfect for you!
+The great thing about this subreddit is that it has zero tolerance when it comes to sugarcoating.
+If members of the community have played a game and wanted to review it, they will say it how it is.
 And they don’t just stop at saying how good or bad a game is, they would also talk about the microtransactions that happen in-game, user experience, optimization, and other things that influence the overall gaming experience.

 r/techsupport | 555 thousand members